Janet Pierrehumbert: Career

 Pierrehumbert did her postdoctoral work in the Research Laboratory of Electronics at MIT.
 She joined AT&T Bell Labs as a member of Technical Staff in linguistics and artificial intelligence research in 1982, where her collaborators included Mary Beckman, Julia Hirschberg, and Mark Liberman.
 She moved to the linguistics department at Northwestern University in 1989.
 In 2015, she took up her present position in the Oxford e-Research Centre in the Department of Engineering Sciences at Oxford.
 She has held visiting appointments at Stanford University, Oxford, the Royal Institute of Technology, ENST, École Normale Supérieure, and Stockholm University.
 She is one of the founders of the Association for Laboratory Phonology, an interdisciplinary initiative to develop advanced scientific methods for studying language sound structure.

 Research

 Pierrehumbert's research uses experimental and computational methods to study the structure of language systems.
-Her current research focusses on the dynamics of the lexicon in individuals and populations.
-It uses large-scale text mining, computational modelling, and experiments paradigms that resemble computer games.
+Her current research focuses on the dynamics of the lexicon in individuals and populations.
+It uses large-scale text mining, computational modelling, and experimental paradigms that resemble computer games.

 Honours and awards

 Pierrehumbert received a Guggenheim Fellowship in 1996, and is also a fellow of the American Academy of Arts and Sciences, the Linguistic Society of America, and the Cognitive Science Society.
 She held the Edward Sapir Professorship at the 2013 Linguistic Society of America Summer Institute hosted by the University of Michigan.
 In 2019 she was elected a member of the US National Academy of Sciences.
 She is the 2020 recipient of the Medal for Scientific Achievement from the International Speech Communication Association.

+In 2024, Pierrehumbert was elected a Fellow of Academia Europaea.